Farah Omar: Exile and imprisonment

 Haji Farah's political agitation and activism did not find favour with the British colonial authorities and was seen as a dangerous threat, which led to him being arrested and exiled to the Socotra islands off the coast of Somalia in modern-day Yemen.
 Following the news of Haji Farah's arrest and deportation, his associations, particularly the Somali Islamic Association and the British Lawyers Association both protested.
 The famous Habr Yunis poet Haji Adan Ahmed Af-Qallooc describes the conditions under which Farah was imprisoned in his poem Raqdii Bashiir (The Corpse of Bashir), written in July 1944.
 In the poem, he said:

 When the British government realized and confirmed that he was weak and powerless, and that in addition to old age had many illnesses that he could no longer handle, Haji Farah was eventually released him from prison at the end of World War II.
 The elderly Farah, who had returned from a long period of illness and hardship from isolation and hardship, arrived in Hargeisa.
 The British authorities, again fearing that his presence alone was dangerous and could lead to yet even more unrest, exiled him to Harar to be kept separate from the public.
 After five to six months of living in Harar he returned to Hargeisa.

 Death

 Haji Farah died in 1948 at the age of 70, and had by then spent most of his life in conflict, war, struggle, long journeys, imprisonment and persecution.
-Farah, who was being mourned by his friends and other supporters when he passed away, said to his friend Haji Ashaado before passing away:
+Farah, who was being mourned by his friends and other supporters when he died, said to his friend Haji Ashaado before dying: